dita-cyber/SOC-L2-Interview-Prep/README.md

 Domain Name System analysis is a crucial aspect of network security monitoring because DNS is a fundamental protocol that translates human-readable domain names into IP addresses, enabling communication over the internet.
 However, attackers can exploit DNS for malicious purposes, including C2 communication and data exfiltration.

 DNS Tunneling:
 •	Attackers can use DNS tunneling to encapsulate data or commands within DNS queries and responses.
-This allows them to bypass traditional network defenses by disguising traffic as legitimate DNS queries.
+This allows them to bypass traditional network defenses by disguising traffic as legitimate DNS queries.<br/>
 •	To avoid detection and DNS caching, attackers often generate numerous unique subdomains for their C2 channels.
-A high volume of unique subdomains can be a strong IOC.
+A high volume of unique subdomains can be a strong IOC.<br/>

 DNS for Network Communication:
 •	DNS is essential for translating domain names into IP addresses.
-Analyzing DNS logs can provide insights into network traffic patterns and identify unusual or malicious activity.
+Analyzing DNS logs can provide insights into network traffic patterns and identify unusual or malicious activity.<br/>

 DNS Analysis Techniques

 •	Top DNS queries and abnormal queries: Identify the most frequently queried domains.
-Sudden spikes or unusual patterns in DNS queries can indicate malicious activity.
+Sudden spikes or unusual patterns in DNS queries can indicate malicious activity.<br/>
-•	Identify High volume FQDN logs: Investigate FQDNs that appear frequently or that are associated with known malicious activity.
+•	Identify High volume FQDN logs: Investigate FQDNs that appear frequently or that are associated with known malicious activity. <br/>
-•	Narrow down which host sent DNS requests: Determine which internal hosts are making suspicious DNS requests.
+•	Narrow down which host sent DNS requests: Determine which internal hosts are making suspicious DNS requests. <br/>
-•	Identify failed DNS Lookups logs: Monitor failed DNS lookups, as they may indicate attempts to contact non-existent or newly registered domains.
+•	Identify failed DNS Lookups logs: Monitor failed DNS lookups, as they may indicate attempts to contact non-existent or newly registered domains.<br/>

 ____